 As the spouse or civil partner of a (non-UK) EEA national, non-EEA nationals have permission to stay in the UK on an EEA Family Permit.
-Although they derive their residence rights from their partner, the breakdown of the relationship itself does not automatically lead to a non-EEA national losing their right to reside in the UK as they are still a family member of the EEA national.
+Although they derive their residence rights from their partner, the breakdown of the relationship itself does not automatically lead to a non-EEA national losing their right to reside in the UK, as they are still a family member of the EEA national.

-Once the non-EEA national has ceased to be a family member of the qualified person on the termination of their marriage or civil partnership they may retain a right of residence if all of the following criteria are met:
+Once the non-EEA national has ceased to be a family member of the qualified person on the termination of their marriage or civil partnership they may retain a right of residence if all the following criteria are met:

 - The non-EEA national must prove that their ex-partner was a qualified person according to EU free movement rules at the time divorce proceedings were initiated, i.e. exercising their Treaty rights.
-This means that they must have been a worker or self-employed, a student or economically self-sufficient person with comprehensive sickness insurance.
+This means that they must have been a worker or self-employed, a student, or economically self-sufficient person with comprehensive sickness insurance.

-- The marriage/civil partnership between the non-EEA national in question and their EEA ex-parnter must have lasted at least 3 years prior to the initiation of proceedings for its termination.
+- The marriage/civil partnership between the non-EEA national in question and their EEA ex-partner must have lasted at least 3 years prior to the initiation of proceedings for its termination.
 The parties must have resided in the UK for at least 1 year during its duration.

 - The non-EEA national must have been in the UK on the date the divorce or termination of the civil partnership was finalised.

 Other Circumstances that Could Allow a Non-EEA National to Retain their Right of Residence:

 - If the non-EEA national has custody of a child of the qualified person

 - If the non-EEA national has a right of access to a child of the qualified person that is below the age of 18